correctsha/space-situational-awareness-ML/README.md

 This project develops machine learning solutions for **Space Situational Awareness (SSA)**, specifically targeting **ML-based conjunction assessment**.
 It aligns with the broader objective of creating AI tools for autonomous space safety.

-Our most relevant work involves building a **conjunction assessment screening model** using **Differentiable Propagators** and **Machine Learning**.
+This work involves building a **conjunction assessment screening model** using **Differentiable Propagators** and **Machine Learning**.
 The goal is to more efficiently triage potential conjunction alerts—a task that will become increasingly challenging with the growing density of LEO objects.

 ### Key Components